Septimis/game-of-life/README.md

     2) java GameOfLife x y
 These command line arguments indicate the dimensions of the board you would like to create with the first argument, `x`, indicating the width of the board and the second argument, `y`, indicating the height of the board.

+## Other
+Be sure to make the board large enough so that whatever patterns appear may have room to expand!